 Whether you’re experiencing pregnancy conventionally or with the help of a surrogate, it’s not uncommon for fathers-to-be to feel a little out of the loop.
-In reality, Dad plays a huge role in the process; regardless of being a single father or supporting your partner or surrogate over the nine months, these pregnancy and parenting apps with tips for new dads remind even the most anxious parent-to-be that you’ve got this.
+In reality, Dad plays an important role in the process.
+Regardless of whether you are a single father or supporting your partner over the nine months, these pregnancy and parenting apps with tips for new dads, gay dads, and all dads that you’ve got this.

 Daddy Up is a one-stop shop for all things dad-to-be.
 It features weekly pregnancy progress, “rugged” baby-size comparisons, a customizable daddy checklist and journal log, plus tools to help you stay on top of contractions and baby announcements.
 Mom will be so impressed!

-Who’s Your Daddy uses humor as a means to help dads-to-be understand and relate to some of the common ails of pregnancy (middle of the night cravings, for example).
-The Australian app offers weekly tips as well as updates on the baby’s development.
+Who’s Your Daddy uses humor as a means to help dads-to-be understand and relate to some of the common ailments of pregnancy such as middle of the night cravings.
+This Australian app offers weekly tips as well as updates on the baby’s development.

 BabyCenter is another popular app whether you’re trying to conceive, pregnant, or adjusting to parenthood.
 It provides detailed weekly updates as well as parenting advice through the baby’s first year.
 There’s a contraction counter, plus a related app all about baby names that keeps Dad a regular contributor to the list.